Who is MSCI?

 This means that information obtained using other prominent ESG frameworks is included and taken into consideration in the MSCI ESG Ratings.

-Moreover, MSCI analysts do support other ESG frameworks and standards in a feedback-providing capacity: for example, MSCI has weighed in on the SASB framework, the TCFD, and has served on the EU Taxonomy working group.
+Moreover, MSCI analysts do support other ESG frameworks and standards in a feedback-providing capacity.
+For example, MSCI has weighed in on the SASB framework, the TCFD, and the EU Taxonomy working group.

-MSCI states that they will continue to support ESG reporting initiatives, but do not and will not use or place emphasis on one framework over another.
+MSCI states that they will continue to support ESG reporting initiatives, but do not emphasis one framework over another.

 ESG Ratings are a useful tool for appraising company performance, and as with any tool, it is important to understand the parameters for use.